 VA allows 100% financing.
 In addition, VA allows the seller to contribute up to 4% of seller concessions to help pay for the veteran’s closing costs.
-It is possible for veteran to buy a home and literally pay zero dollars at closing.
-This happens on a regular basis.
+It is possible for veterans to buy a home and literally pay zero dollars at closing.
+This happens on a regular basis

 Another benefit to VA home loans is that they don’t have any monthly MI.
 The tradeoff is that VA does require an upfront funding fee.
 This is like FHA’s upfront MIP.
 The funding fee typically ranges from 1.5% to 3.3% of the loan amount, depending on the veterans usage and down payment.